nathaniel-wikamulia/fraud-detection-using-kafka-and-flink/README.md

 $$

 Where:
+- $d$ = distance between the two points along a great circle of the sphere
 - $r$ = radius of the sphere
 - $\varphi_1$ = latitude of point 1
 - $\varphi_2$ = latitude of point 2